uutzinger/gearVRC/README.md

 ### Calibration
 For calibration please check freeIMUCal in my repositories.
 The magnetometer is unusable without calibration.
 If you just need the touchpad and input keys, no calibration is needed.
-The gyroscope has drift and future version will attempt detecting when the device does not move and calibrate the drift while it runs.
+The gyroscope has drift and the code attempts detecting when the device does not move and calibrates for the drift while it runs.

 ## pyIMU
 pyIMU is used to fuse IMU sensor data and calculates the device pose.
 The pose is best understood qw Roll Pitch and Yaw terms but its internally computed using quaternions.

-Using pyIMU it is possible (but not implemented) to calculate acceleration and velocity of the controller.
+Using pyIMU it is possible to calculate acceleration and velocity of the controller.
+That feature not tested yet.